 Company Awards and News

-We were delighted to be recognized by A-Team in Trade Tech Insight USA Awards 2020 for the Best Transaction Cost Analysis Tool.
-It is always an honor to be recognized.
+Last, but not least, we were delighted to be recognized by A-Team in Trade Tech Insight USA Awards 2020 for the Best Transaction Cost Analysis Tool.
 We also had several product and public customer announcements this past year:

 We had added many technical enhancements with the intent of increasing performance, connectivity and stability in 2020.
 Of particular note are newly added supports for usage-based licensing, integrations with Solace, and multicast collectors for OPRA, CTA and UTP.
 OneTick's team responded to the demonstrated need of customers searching for the unique and useful functionality of an HTTP output adapter for Grafana for observability dashboards.
 We also received high interest in the Kafka collector which supports both XML and JSON formats.
 Finally, in security, we updated all of OneTick Window binaries with signed security certificates.
 We truly had a busy year, and I am proud of our engineering accomplishments.